 A world-renowned university

-One of 10 campuses in the University of California system, UC Davis ranks 6th among U.S. universities based on contributions to society (Washington Monthly), 10th in research funding among public universities (National Science Foundation) and 9th among public universities nationwide and 39th among public and private research universities (U.S. News and World Report's 2011 "America's Best Colleges").
+One of 10 campuses in the University of California system, UC Davis ranks 12h among public universities nationwide (U.S. News & World Report’s 2018 “America’s Best Colleges”), 14th in research funding among public universities (National Science Foundation 2011 R&D Expenditures) and tied for 1st among research universities (with UC Berkeley and Penn State) as the top producer of U.S. Fulbright Scholars, 2012-2013.
 It is one of 62 North American universities admitted into the prestigious Association of American Universities.

 For more information about UC Davis, including additional rankings, distinctions and other facts and figures, please click here.